ScappaMarco/xml2blockchain/README.md

 For the two main Blockchain operations (Saving all sessions, and getting the data form a specified block) we wrote a custom ChainCode in JavaScript (https://github.com/ScappaMarco/xml2blockchain/blob/main/src/main/java/blockchain/chaicode.js) to define custom operations:
 - **CreateBlock**: this operation take as arguments the **blockId** and the **JSONdata**: this data are all the events in the sessions serialized as JSON
 - **ReadBlock**: this operation take as argument the **blockId** and then return the data contained in the specified block as JSON: then this data i deserialized to give us an event list
+Due to memory space, before pushing the Blocks in BlockChain they are compressed and then sent.
+The same procedure is done whenever we want to read a block: we first decompress the data and then we deserialize

+### Blockchain main logic
+The design of the BlockChain has been defined in the BlockChainService directory's files (https://github.com/ScappaMarco/xml2blockchain/tree/main/src/main/java/blockchain): here you can find the definitions of the BlockChain two main functions (save, read).